dlt-hub/dlt/docs/website/docs/pipelines/github.md

 2. `github_repo_events` with the resource end-point `repo_events`.

 ## Grab the API auth token
 You can optionally add API access tokens to avoid making requests as an unauthorized user.
+Note: If you wish to load reaction data, then the access token is mandatory.

-To do this, sign-in to your GitHub account and follow these steps:
+To get the API token, sign-in to your GitHub account and follow these steps:

 1. Click on your profile picture on the top right corner.
 2. Choose *Settings*.